+During the year ended December 31, 2017, the Company determined there were several indicators of potential impairment of the carrying value of the Chandgana Tal and Khavtgai Uul properties.
 As result, in accordance with IFRS 6, Exploration for and Evaluation of Mineral Resources and IAS 36, Impairment of Assets, at December 31, 2017, the Company assessed the recoverable amount of the Chandgana Properties deferred exploration costs and determined that its value in use is \$nil.
 As at December 31, 2017, the recoverable amount of \$nil resulted in an impairment charge of \$14,733,067 against the value of the deferred exploration costs, which was reflected on the consolidated statement of operations.
-As at and for the year ended December 31, 2018, there were no changes to the impairment assessment and accordingly all costs incurred during the year ended December 31, 2018, were written off.
+As at and for the year ended December 31, 2019 and 2018, there were no changes to the impairment assessment and accordingly all costs remain impaired.